UAE Traditional Dress

 Abaya

 It helps the wearer offer bright colors below without exposing their internal clothes to the public.
 Black abayas are one of the traditional dresses for women.
-Many new styles integrate decorations and sticks on the dark fabric that bring to the look a contemporary twist.
-It has been embraced as part of their Islamic tradition in most Islamic world, including North Africa and Asia.
-Abaya protects all body, except the feet and palms, from neck to bottom.
+Many new styles integrate decorations and sticks on the dark fabric, giving the look a contemporary twist.
+They have been embraced as part of Islamic tradition in most Islamic countries, including North Africa and Asia.
+An abaya protects the body from neck to bottom, except the feet and palms.

 Hijab